Main MenuPosted News by Category

 Make a Comment or Ask a Question

 Want to make a comment on this site or ask the MCIG a question?
 Click the blue button to send an email with your comment/question.
+If applicable, your commemt will be posted on the home page or in the Share an Opinion section.

-Next Meeting DateThere are no plans for a meeting at this time.
 All meetings run from 5:30 to 8:00 p.m. at the Masonic Lodge, 20 Main St. in the Village.
 All Middleport residents and property owners are welcome to stop by anytime while we are meeting.
-Meeting Notes & AgendasDownload CIG meeting notes and agendas from 2006 to the present here.

 CIG Mission Statement